CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Wreath product representations

 \section{Wreath product representations}

 In this section we discuss some properties of the wreath product representation of nilpotent algebras from Definition \ref{definition:wreathproduct}.
-In particular we investigate the behaviour of polynomials with respect to supernilpotent congruences, in order to prove Proposition \ref{proposition:main}.
+In particular we investigate the behaviour of such wreath product representation with respect to supernilpotent congruences, in order to prove Proposition \ref{proposition:main}.